L-Bot-AU/DUCTF-Write-Ups/Crypto/Substitution Cipher I/solution.md

 In the solution [code](https://github.com/L-Bot-SBHS/DUCTF-Write-Ups/blob/master/Crypto/Substitution%20Cipher%20I/sub-cipher-i.py), we open the file with utf-8 encoding.
 To find the flag, we loop through the characters, and apply the inverse of f to the integer representation (ord) of each character.
 We can find the roots of the quadratic formula 13x^2 + 3x + 7 = a through the positive branch of the quadratic formula, x = (-3 + sqrt(9 + 52(a - 7))) / 26.
-Concatenating the ASCII value of each solution represents gives us the flag:
+Concatenating the ASCII value which represents each solution gives us the flag:

 DUCTF{sh0uld'v3_us3d_r0t_13}